mercadolibre/golang-sdk/README.md

 # MercadoLibre's Golang SDK

-This is the official GO SDK for MercadoLibre's Platform.
+This is the official Golang SDK for MercadoLibre's Platform.

 ## How do I install it?